-Class ification Definition Examples Non-spendable "Amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact."3 Inventories, Prepaid items, and Long-term receivables Land held for resale Restricted "Fund balance should be reported as restricted when constraints placed on the use of resources are either: a.
+Fund Balance Reporting Class ification Definition Examples Non-spend dable "Amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact."3 Inventories,Prepaid items, andLong-term receivablesLand held for resale Restricted "Fund balance should be reported as restricted when constraints placed on the use of resources are either: a.
 Externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments; or b.
-Imposed by law through constitutional provisions or enabling legislation."4 Restricted by state statute Unspent bond proceeds, Grants earned but not spent, Debt covenants, Taxes dedicated to a specific purpose, and Revenues restricted by enabling legislation.
-Unrestricted ommitted "Used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority"5 Cannot be a negative number.
+Imposed by law through constitutional provisions or enabling legislation."4 Unspent bond proceeds, Grants earned but not spent, Debt covenants, Taxes dedicated to a specific purpose, and Revenues restricted by enabling legislation.
+Unrestricted ommitted "Used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority"s Cannot be a negative number.
 The City Council will annually or as deemed necessary commit specific revenue sources for specified purpose by resolution.
 This formal action must occur prior to the end of the reporting period, however, the amount to be subject to the constraint, may be determined in the subsequent period.
 To remove the constraint on specified use of committed resources, the City Council shall pass a resolution.
 The City Council has decided to set aside \$x for a project.
 Property tax levies set for a specific purpose by resolution.
 Amounts transferred to Capital Project Fund for a specific purpose.
 Internal Reserves for a specific purpose such as a large capital purchase.

-Assigned "Amounts that are constrained by the government's intent to be used for specific purposes, but are neither restricted nor committed"6 Cannot be a negative number.
+Assigned "Amounts that are constrained by the government's intent to be used for specific purposes, but are neither restricted nor committed" 6 Cannot be a negative number.
 The City Council has delegated the authority to assign and remove assignments of fund balance for specified purposes to the Finance Director.
 City Council can set aside specific funds the City's Finance Director may amend up to specified amount.
 City Council delegates the authority to assign fund balance to the Finance Director.
 City Council has appropriated fund balance usually titled "subsequent year's expenditures" Positive residual balances in government funds other than the general fund.
-Unassigned nassigned fund balance in the residual classification for the General Fund. his is fund balance that has not been reported in any other classification. he General Fund is the only fund that can report a positive unassigned fund alance.
-Other government funds would report deficit fund balances as hassigned.
-7
+Unassigned Unassigned fund balance in the residual cl This is fund balance that has not been rep The General Fund is the only fund that can balance.
+Other government funds would unassigned.
+7 ported in any other classification. report a positive unassigned fund